-Hello and welcome to the Website of the Contemplative Outreach of Metro Washington (COMW).
+Hello and welcome to the Website of the Contemplative Outreach of Maryland and Washington.
 We are a chapter of Contemplative Outreach International.
 It is our mission to actively support and up hold the Vision Statement and Theological principles of Contemplative Outreach Ltd.

 May God bless you and keep you.

 Faithfully yours in Christ